 Now that we have corrected for all the amplifier effects, we can now correct for effects that are in the detector itself.
 The first of these is charge transfer inefficiency (CTI).
 As charge is clocked along the serial registers, there is a small amount of charge that may be left behind.
 In the LSSTCam detectors this is due to charge traps as described in a model from Snyder et al. (ref).
-The details of the CTI correction algorithm and method of building the CTI correction coefficients is in [ref].
+The details of the CTI correction algorithm and method of building the CTI correction coefficients is in Snyder and Roodman (2020) (for ITL) and ?? for E2V.